pauloBFalmeida/pauloBFalmeida.github.io/README.md

 image width needs to be 512px, whatever height

-After that the jekyll will add automagically to the home-page and galery :)
+After that the jekyll will add automagically to the home-page and gallery :)